semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 All Semgrep environments (CLI, CI, and App) adhere to user-defined or Semgrep-defined ignore patterns.

 :::info
 Ignoring files or folders is different from ignoring a **finding**, which is a triage operation after a Semgrep scan has found and reported a match.
-See [Finding status](/managing-findings/#finding-status) for more information about ignored findings.
-Ignored files, and folders are skipped, ignored findings were reported, and then manually ignored by users.
+To triage findings as "ignored", see [Ignoring findings](semgrep-code/findings/#ignoring-findings).
+This document focuses on ignoring files and folders, which means these are skipped by Semgrep and **not** scanned.
 :::

 ## Reference summary